-One camp, developing a theme that the pressures resemble a glacier more than an avalanche, has emphasized that aging itself adds no more than 1 percentage point to annual increases in health costs, and argued that it creates no urgency around reforms to treatment or financing (Barer et al. 1995; Evans et al. 2001).
+One camp, developing a theme that the pressures are a glacier rather than an avalanche, has emphasized that aging itself adds no more than 1 percentage point to annual increases in health costs, and argued that it creates no urgency around reforms to treatment or financing (Barer et al. 1995; Evans et al. 2001).
 If taxes can rise and curbing provider compensation can restrain costs, the system is, in a familiar phrase, as sustainable as Canadians want it to be.